 Posted on August 27, 2018 by Dina Miller

 It’s hard to top pristine beaches, lofty dunes, and clear Lake Michigan waters for a weekend getaway.
-The livin’ is easy, summertime or anytime, in Porter and LaPorte Counties, which anchor the Great Lake’s southern tip and are home to one of the nation’s best-loved natural treasures – the Indiana Dunes National Lakeshore.
+The livin’ is easy, summertime or anytime, in Porter and LaPorte Counties, which anchor the Great Lake’s southern tip and are home to one of the nation’s best-loved natural treasures – the Indiana Dunes National Park.
 More surprises await beyond the beach – vibrant communities with trendy shops and restaurants plus the earth’s locally raised bounty at farmers markets, orchards and U-pick farms.

 Vacationers love spending a day or more along Lake Michigan and in the communities close to the water.
-Michigan City, which hugs the shore, serves as a gateway to the National Lakeshore, and you can easily combine a day on the beach with dining and activities in town.
+Michigan City, which hugs the shore, serves as a gateway to the National Park, and you can easily combine a day on the beach with dining and activities in town.
 Make sure to stop at Indiana Dunes State Park in Porter, where plenty of advice is available from rangers on specific hiking trails, camping, fishing, birding and other outdoor adventures.
 The Park sponsors all kinds of guided outdoor activities too.

-Swim, sun, and stroll the beach: The National Lakeshore encompasses 15,000 acres with 18 miles of sandy beaches.
+Swim, sun, and stroll the beach: The National Park encompasses 15,000 acres with 18 miles of sandy beaches.
 Beachgoers can choose from eight different beaches, some busy like Washington Park Beach and Lake View Beach, some more secluded.
 If you brought the family dog along, both Mt.
 Baldy Beach and Central Beach are pet-friendly.
 Even when winds blow cold, the beaches are wonderful places for strolls and beachcombing for shells and driftwood.